Integration host factor: Protein

-Integration Host factor is a DNA-binding/bending protein of E. coli and some of its bacteriophages, it is essential for gene regulation, site-specific recombination, and other physiological processes.
-Being similar but just different enough from HU, a prominent binding protein, that specializes in the formation of bacterial nucleoids.
+Integration Host factor is a DNA-binding/bending protein of E. coli and some of its bacteriophages.
+It is essential for gene regulation, site-specific recombination, and other physiological processes.
+It is similar to HU, a prominent binding protein, that specializes in the formation of bacterial nucleoids.
 In addition, IHF is composed of two subunits, himA, and himD genes.
-With this information, we know that IHF is a DNA-binding protein of E. coli as well as other bacteria used to regulate genes and other physiological operations.
+IHF is a DNA-binding protein of E. coli as well as other bacteria used to regulate genes and other physiological operations.

 Function

 When the Integration Host Factor was first discovered, it was only known for the site-specific recombination of bacteriophage.
-This is all we knew for a while but through another article, we were able to find that with further research, IHF plays a key role in the scope of physiological processes of E. Coli, including site-specific recombination activities, phage packaging and partitioning, DNA replication, and the expression of many genes.
-This leads to the fact that IHF is an essential protein used to replicate DNA, expression of genes, as well as phage packaging in cells.
+Through further research, it was found that IHF plays a key role in the scope of physiological processes of E. Coli, including site-specific recombination activities, phage packaging and partitioning, DNA replication, and the expression of many genes.
+IHF is an essential protein used to replicate DNA, expression of genes, as well as phage packaging in cells.

 lambda phage salmonella mutations

-The article discusses the Transfer of genetic information from E. coli to salmonella cells (via lambda phage) and how it can cause changes to the transduction and lysogenic phases, in some mutated Salmonella offspring.
+The article discusses the transfer of genetic information from E. coli to Salmonella cells (via lambda phage) and how it can cause changes to the transduction and lysogenic phases, in some mutated Salmonella offspring.
 The results of these changes were the occurrence of no infectious centers and/or plaques present in mutated strains.
-The article also discusses the mating of E. Coli and salmonella cells using the lambda phage and the P1 pathway to deliver the genetic information from the E. Coli to the salmonella cells.
+The article also discusses the mating of E. coli and Salmonella cells using the lambda phage and the P1 pathway to deliver the genetic information from the E. coli to the Salmonella cells.

-During this process the E. Coli k-12 genes are transduced into the salmonella and later expressed using IHF (integrated host factors), during the lytic phase.
+During this process the E. coli k-12 genes are transduced into the salmonella and later expressed using IHF (integrated host factors), during the lytic phase.
 Some of the salmonella wild type mutations had changes to their lysogenic state, when galactose+ was present.
 This resulted in a failure of cell lysis, even if cells were treated with mitomycin, ultraviolet light and/or even heat, many of the mutated cells could still not achieve lysis.
 According to a supporting article (“Genetic recombination between Escherichia and Salmonella typhimurium”).
 By Baron, L.S., W.F.
 Carey.W.M.
 Spilman.1959.
 Proc.Nat.Acad.Sci.U.S.A.45:976-984.
-AFalkow,S., As well as L.S.Baron.1970.(”Plasmid formation after lambda phage infection of Escherichlacolf-Salmonella typhosa hybrids”).J.Bacteriol.102:228-290.s The reason for these cells having resistant to lysis, as well as the survivability of these cells in harsh physical environments,this is due to salmonellas ability salmonella repressor synthesis, in the mutated forms of salmonella, this in turn makes the mutated strains immune from certain infection and various physical forces, which would kill non-mutated strains.
+AFalkow, S., As well as L.S.Baron.1970.(”Plasmid formation after lambda phage infection of Escherichlacolf-Salmonella typhosa hybrids”).J.Bacteriol.102:228-290.s The reason for these cells having resistant to lysis, as well as the survivability of these cells in harsh physical environments, this is due to salmonellas ability salmonella repressor synthesis, in the mutated forms of salmonella, this in turn makes the mutated strains immune from certain infection and various physical forces, which would kill non-mutated strains.